Crack Abuse Symptoms and Side Effects

 - Stealing money

-- Losing their driver’s license
+- Losing a driver’s license

 - Losing child custody privileges